styler00dollar/VapourSynth-RIFE-ncnn-Vulkan/README.md

 - clip: Clip to process.
 Only RGB format with float sample type of 32 bit depth is supported.

+The `models` folder needs to be in the same folder as the compiled binary.

 By default models are exported with ensemble=False and Fast=True

 - model: Model to use.